dsmaugy/MIT-MIT/README.md

-Repository for the MIT (Multimedia Interactive Tiles) project
+Repository for the MIT (Musical Interface Tiles) project